Search syntax

 Timezones

-When searching by time in the Web interface, the searched-for timestamp is interpreted in the timezone of the computer you're accessing Papertrail from.
+When searching by time in the Web interface, the searched-for timestamp is interpreted in the timezone set in the user profile.

-Also, Papertrail tracks the time when a log message was received and automatically converts it to your account timezone when displaying the message.
-Set an account timezone in (Profile)[papertrailapp.com/user/edit].
-Users can have different timezones within the same organization, so no one needs to perform mental timezone conversion.
+Papertrail tracks the time a log message was received, and automatically displays it in the profile timezone.
+Users can have different timezones within the same organization, so there’s less need to perform mental timezone conversions.

 Sender name and program name